 I couldn’t believe the changes in the sport since skated precision – now called synchronized skating.

-It used to be a sport were parents could expect not to go bankrupt.
-But the costumes alone looked as though Vera Wang had a hand in the design.
+It used to be a sport that wouldn’t bankrupt parents.
+Today, the costumes alone looked as though Vera Wang had a hand in the design.